huggingface/datasets/datasets/speech_commands/README.md

 "Right", "On", "Off", "Stop", "Go", and digits from zero to nine.
 More command words were added in the version 0.02:
 "Backward", "Forward", "Follow", "Learn".
-To help distinguish unrecognized words, there are also ten auxiliary words, which most speakers only said once.
+To help distinguish unrecognized words, there are also several auxiliary (`_unknown_`) words, which most speakers only said once.
-These include "Bed", "Bird", "Cat", "Dog", "Happy", "House", "Marvin", "Sheila", "Tree", and "Wow".

 The `_background_noise_` class contains a set of  longer audio clips that are either recordings or a mathematical simulations of noise.